 In this study, Claudia Wagner, Andrew Mao, and I investigated how the structure and rules of our interactions can increase inequality in social groups.
 Specifically, we looked into the effects of four structural conditions – network structure, network fluidity, reputation tracking, and punishment institutions – on the distribution of earnings in network cooperation games.
 We analyzed 33 experiments comprising 96 experimental conditions altogether.
 We found that there is more inequality in clustered networks compared to random networks, in fixed networks compared to randomly rewired and strategically updated networks, and in groups with punishment institutions compared to groups without.
 Our analyses suggested that the reasons inequality emerges under these conditions may have to do with the fact that fixed networks allow exploitation of the poor by the wealthy and clustered networks foster segregation between the poor and the wealthy, while the burden of costly punishment falls onto the poor, leaving them poorer.
 Overall, our findings offer possible strategies and interventions to decrease inequality and mitigate its negative impact, particularly in the context of mid- and large-sized organizations and online communities.

-The article is forthcoming in PLOS ONE.
+The article was published in PLOS ONE.